 Throughout the year, events are planned to promote reading for pleasure in the school community.
 These events include dress up days linked to authors, activities linked to World Book Day is celebrated annually, where both children and staff dress up as book characters, visits to Nantwich library, author visits and Summer Reading Challenge 6 book award.
 Years Reception to Year 2 invite parents and grandparents in as 'Mystery Readers' where they share a book to the class.

-Pre lockdown, we asked the children from Reception to Year 6 'Who is your favourite author?' and the results are in.
+We asked the children from Reception to Year 6 'Who is your favourite author?' and the results are in.
 These authors have been added to our reading area displays.

 This year, we have been so lucky to use our fundraising money (thank you to our wonderful PTA) on new reading challenge books for every class.
 We have been so excited to have 50 new books per class and are now working towards our bronze, silver, gold and platinum badges once we have read these books.